Ji-Hwan Bae Player Props: Pirates vs. Red Sox

+After going 0-for-3 in his most recent game, Ji-Hwan Bae and the Pittsburgh Pirates face the Boston Red Sox (who will start Nick Pivetta) at 7:10 PM ET on Tuesday.

-In his previous game he had a hitless showing (0-for-3) against the Reds.
+He had a hitless showing in his last game (0-for-3) against the Reds.

 Ji-Hwan Bae Game Info & Props vs. the Red Sox